-If it’s not clear by now, there’s only one rule you can successfully follow in retirement, and that’s to stay flexible.
-Have a plan, stick to it and be prepared to reassess and modify as time goes by.
+One rule that matters: Stay flexible!
+One thing to expect in retirement is that things change and sometimes rapidly as we’ve seen in the past 6 months.
+A good rule you can successfully follow in retirement, is to stay flexible.
+Have a plan, stick to it, and be prepared to reassess and modify as time goes by.

 Email me your questions at email@example.com or call 541-574-6464.
 You can also post you question on our Facebook page: https://www.facebook.com/FinancialFreedomWealthManagementGroup